hyunwoongko/kss/README.md

 Args:
 - text (`Union[str, List[str], Tuple[str]]`): single text or list/tuple of texts
-- backend (`str`): morpheme analyzer backend. 'mecab', 'pecab', 'punct' are supported
+- backend (`str`): morpheme analyzer backend. 'mecab', 'pecab' are supported
 - num_workers (`Union[int, str]`): the number of multiprocessing workers
 - reset_whitespaces (`bool`): reset whitespaces or not
 - return_morphemes (`bool`): whether to return morphemes or not